Yandex Cloud

 • roles (OpenSearch hosts only): List of host roles, DATA or MANAGER.
 You can assign one or both roles for a group.

-• hosts_count: Number of hosts per group.
-Minimum number of DATA and Dashboards hosts: one; minimum number of MANAGER hosts: three.
+• hosts_count: Number of hosts in the group.
+The minimum number of DATA and Dashboards hosts is one; while the minimum number of MANAGER hosts is three.

 • zone_ids: List of availability zones the cluster hosts are located in.